 There's nothing like 3D HD to bring your TV to life.
 Modern 3D HD TV technology uses special glasses to bring you an unparalleled viewing experience.
-Find 3D HD TV movies on DISH Network® channels 1 and 501, and order using your remote control.
+Find 3D movies & shows on DISH Network® channels 1 and 501, and order using your remote control.

 3D on DISH works with modern 3D HD TVs.
-Some older 3D TVs may require additional hardware in order to view today's 3D content, so be sure to ask the TV manufacturer.
+Some older 3D TVs may demand additional hardware in order to view today's 3D TV channels, so be sure to ask the TV manufacturer.

 Depending on the 3D HD TV manufacturer, the glasses may have to be purchased separately from the TV.
-Consider purchasing more than one pair so that everyone in your home can enjoy the 3D experience.
+Consider purchasing more than one pair so that everyone in your home can view and enjoy the 3D experience.

 A compatible DISH receiver (ViP® 922 or the Hopper) delivers a 3D video signal.